what honey is the best for colds

 Stingless honey

-Antioxidants are substances that prevent and fight against many chronic and age dependent pathological conditions like cancer, diabetes, atherosclerosis, cataract and other chronic pathological conditions.
+Antioxidants are substances that prevent and fight against many chronic and age dependent pathological conditions like cancer, diabetes, atherosclerosis, cataracts and other chronic pathological conditions.

 Anti-inflammatory honeys